loganhartford/portfolio-site/_mechatronicsprojects/(5) RC Airsoft Turret.md

 ## Hardware Design
 The system included 3 Arduino Nano's. one on the tripod which controls rotation, one on the gun which controls firing, lights and tilt and one in the remote.
 To allow the Arduinos to communicate with one another I used 3 NRF24l01 Radio modules, one for each Nano.

-The Arduino Nano in the remote is wired to two joysticks and two pushbuttons.
+The Arduino Nano in the remote is wired to two joysticks and two push-buttons.
 The left joystick controls tilt, the right one controls rotation.
 The first button is used to fire the gun and the other toggles the lights on and off.

 ![alt text](https://res.cloudinary.com/dlfqn0wvp/image/upload/v1704161588/portfolio-site/airsoft-turret/yt0vzhcsajkkilky4s1c.jpg "Turret hardware")

-The Arduino on the tripod is wired to a stepper motor driver which drives the stepper motor as well as some LED’s for underglow.
+The Arduino on the tripod is wired to a stepper motor driver which drives the stepper motor as well as some LED’s for under-glow.

 Lastly, the Arduino on the gun is wired to a HS-422 servo which controls the tilt of the gun.
 For the firing mechanism there are 2 SG90 micro servos which pull the trigger.
 For added effect, this Arduino also controls a 5V laser diode and 3 white LEDs for the laser and flashlight respectively.